openfoodfacts/openfoodfacts-apirestpython/README.md

 Searchs can be inexact like :`/products?ingredients_text=beef`<br/>
 It will retrieve tags like “beef braising steak”, “beef steak”...

-/!\ By default the objects will be sorted by `complete` in order to have the most important objects first
+/!\ By default the objects will be sorted by `created_t` in order to have the most important objects first

 Field         | Value by default | Value type
 ------------- | ---------------- | ---------